This post may contain affiliate links, please see the privacy policy for details.

 What type of wood chips are best for smoking jerky?

-Oak, pecan, hickory, maple or apple are good options for wood chips.
+Oak, pecan, hickory, maple, and apple are good options.

 Do I flip the jerky while smoking it?

-No, you do note need to flip your jerky during the smoking process.
+No, you don’t need to flip your jerky during the smoking process.

-How do you know when beef jerky is done?
+How do I know when Traeger beef jerky is done?

 Smoke the jerky until it bends but doesn’t crack.
 To test, take a piece from the smoker and let it come to room temperature.
-If it is pliable when you fold it in half and the meat fibre is starting to break but looks chewy then it is done.
-If the jerky is floppy, then put it back into the smoker.
-If it snaps in half, then you have already overcooked it.
+If it’s pliable when you fold it in half and the meat fiber is starting to break but looks chewy then it’s done.
+If the jerky is floppy, put it back into the smoker.
+If it snaps in half, then you already overcooked it.

 Homemade Smoked Beef Jerky Recipe